-The PCR-based RTS Linear Template Kit Plus can be used to generate a range of transcription templates that encode target proteins with varying combinations of 6xHis and Strep-tag affinity tags and additionally the option to encode a signal peptide (Figure 4).
-The Melittin signal peptide originates from honey bee and is ideally suited to insert proteins into membraneous vesicles contained in the Insect lysate (I); it may be used to overcome limited production of secreted-, posttranslationally modified-, membrane-, or disulfide- bonded proteins due to inefficient signal peptides.
-Please note, that the Melittin signal sequence can only be used in combination with the RTS 100 Insect Membrane Kit or RTS 100 Insect Disulfide Kit (www.biotechrabbit.com).
-The PCR products are generated in a 2-step PCR procedure that uses target-specific primers (supplied by the user) and specially designed tag-encoding primers, which encode regulatory elements that optimize transcription and translation in cell-free expression reactions.
-Having identified the optimal expression template, optionally, the PCR product can be easily cloned into the RTS pIX3.0 Vector.
+The Melittin signal peptide originates from honey bee and is ideally suited for inserting proteins into membranous vesicles contained in the insect lysate (2); it may be used to overcome limited production of secreted, post-translationally modified, membrane or disulfide-bonded proteins due to inefficient signal peptides.
+Note that the Melittin signal sequence can only be used in combination with the RTS 100 Insect Membrane Kit (www.biotechrabbit.com).
+The PCR products are generated in a two-step PCR procedure that uses target-specific primers (supplied by the user) and specially designed tag-encoding primers, which encode regulatory elements that optimize transcription and translation in cell-free expression reactions.
+Having identified the optimal expression template, the PCR product can optionally and easily be cloned into the RTS plX3.0 Vector (cat no. BR1402701).